Vision and Philosophy

 Debentures & Nomination Rights

-There will be plans to issue debentures to improve the conditions of both the Shatin and Fanling campuses.
+There will be plans to issue debentures to improve the conditions of the Shatin campus.
 Details will be announced in due course.
 Debenture holders will be granted nomination rights for students for every school year.

 Nomination Right Certificates are available for VIPs of the schools or for corporations that would like a place in our schools for their senior or expatriate employees.
 A Nomination Right Certificate entitles the holder to nominate one child per year to attend interviews with first priority.
 Interested parties may contact the Head of School for details of the Nomination Rights.